-Until 2009 Cove Sailing Club (CSC) had not had a storage facility or club-house of their own and this had impacted on the growth of the club down the years.
+Until 2009 Cove Sailing Club (Cove SC) had not had a storage facility or club-house of their own and this had impacted on the growth of the club down the years.
 Most club members keep their boats at the East Ferry marina although given the increased demand for berths an increasing number are kept on swing moorings around Cork Harbour.
-CSC run regular races for classes 4, 3 & 2 as well as the whitesail fleet.
+Cove SC run regular races for classes 4, 3 & 2 as well as the whitesail fleet.
 They race on Friday nights from May-August and Sundays in May and September.
-CSC also host several larger events – Cobh Peoples Regatta, Cove @ Home etc, The Marlogue Trophy and the Cobh/Blackrock race – which was nominated a city of culture event in 2005 and is one of the oldest yacht races in Ireland still run each year.
-These are all “open” events and CSC will run classes to suit as many entrants as wish to participate.
-Further details of the main sailing events that the Club organise each year are detailed below.

-The lack of a clubhouse has meant that the activities of CSC members have always been focused on the water, and in particular on competitive sailing (albeit on a social/friendly basis), providing plenty of opportunities for anyone interested, especially junior members, to get out on the water and make the most of our our location in Cork Harbour.
+The lack on-shore facilities has meant that the activities of Cove SC members has always been focused on the water, and in particular on competitive sailing (albeit on a social/friendly basis).
+This provides plenty of opportunities for anyone interested in learning to sail, especially junior members, to get out on the water and make the most of our our location in Cork Harbour.

 The club is currently in the process of finalising a development plan to take us forward over the next five years.
 As a family orientated club with support from other local organizations and small businesses, there is an opportunity to promote and encourage sailing as an activity which is accessible to anyone.
 This was part of our original constitution back in 1919, which states “the objects of the club shall be the promotion of sailing and the encouragement of sailing and boating activity, and the social association among its members.
 Whilst at the same time we want to encourage a younger membership and help the club to grow by offering a greater range of facilities and services both to its members and to the local community.

 Over the next few years sailing generally, and in Cork Harbour especially will see a huge amount of focus.
 In 2010 the round the world clipper fleet arrived in Cork Harbour and Kinsale.
 (Cork COCo and Failte Ireland sponsored one of the boats in the fleet).
 With the London Olympics in 2012 there will be an opportunity to further promote the sport of sailing as the UK and Ireland look to build on their success in previous Olympics.
 2012 will also see the Commemoration of the loss of the Titanic, and in 2015 the centenary of the Lusitania sinking will also be remembered.
 Invariably Cobh’s national and international profile will be enhanced and in turn provide further opportunities to promote the marine leisure potential of Cork Harbour.

 Major local events such as Cork Week, the Sovereigns and Calves Week continue to attract large numbers of visitors and high quality racing fleets, and with them come commercial opportunities to develop marine leisure in the Cork region.
 Cove SC sees Cork Harbour as the optimum location for providing high quality and affordable training and coaching facilities.
 As well as offering top quality coastal racing opportunities for the more competitive cruiser/racers within Cork Harbour we can cater for the more social whitesail racing which is also growing hugely in popularity as well safely train beginners in the more sheltered areas of the Harbour.